Open Streets Knoxville returns!

 2. Increase the health and activity of Knoxville area residents

-4. Increase neighborhood mobility, livability and access
+4. Increase neighborhood mobility, livability, and access

 The Global Open Streets Movement